July 14, 2015

 Mixture of Approximations

-It is a quite common situation when a single global surrogate model [2,3] is not able to provide an accurate modeling of the physical phenomenon (represented by some input-output dependency) at hand due to the following reasons:
+It is a quite common situation when a single global approximation model [2,3] is not able to provide an accurate modeling of the physical phenomenon (represented by some input-output dependency) at hand due to the following reasons:

 - input vectors are distributed inhomogeneously in the design space and form clusters,